Who is IP Lookup

-DomainTools WhoIs is a great way to learn more about domains and what you can do with this data.
+DomainTools WHO IS IP lookup is a great way to learn more about domains and what you can do with this data.

 WHOIS data is the information that domain registrars collect from domain owners to keep track of who owns what domains.
 This includes the name, address, and contact information of anyone who owns a domain.

 DomainTools WHOIS is one of the most basic tools you can use as an information security professional.
 However, it’s also one of the most powerful.

 While you may use DomainTools for other things, like DNS lookup or NSLookup, you’ll probably use WHO IS IP lookup the most.
 Because WHOIS can help you identify malicious domain registrations, track down malicious websites, and build domain registrant profiles.

 While the data listed in WHO IS IP lookup isn’t 100% reliable, it can be used as a starting point for further investigation.
 First, you need to understand that the information listed in WHOIS is up to the registrar to collect.